EU, Canada sign free trade deal but battle not over - The Western Producer

 Assuming the European Parliament gives its assent, CETA could come into force partially early next year.
 However, full implementation, which would include a contentious investment protection system, will ensue only after clearance by more than three dozen national and regional parliaments.

-The Belgian experience shows this outcome is not guaranteed, but Trudeau said provisional application would unlock 98 percent of CETA’s key measures and that consumers and businesses would immediately feel its benefits.
+The Belgian experience shows this outcome is no given, but Trudeau said provisional application would unlock 98 percent of CETA’s key measures and that consumers and businesses would immediately feel its benefits.

 The main focus of protests against CETA and TTIP remains the system to protect foreign company’s investments.
 Critics say its provision for arbitration panels to rule on disputes with states can be abused by multinational companies to dictate public policy, such as on environmental standards.